skim743/gritsbot_3/README.md

 # Setup Process for the gritsbot\_2

 # 1 - Program Teensy
-Connect a Teensy to the main computer using a micro-USB cable.
-Open Arduino IDE (by either entering 'arduino' on a terminal or clicking 'Show Applications' icon on the bottom left corner of the screen) and open 'defaultOperation.ino' located in '~/git/gritsbotx/firmware/teensyCode' directory.
-Then, click the upload icon (right arrow icon).
+1. Connect a Teensy to the main computer using a micro-USB cable.
+2. Open Arduino IDE (by either entering 'arduino' on a terminal or clicking 'Show Applications' icon on the bottom left corner of the screen)
+3. Open 'defaultOperation.ino' located in '~/git/gritsbotx/firmware/teensyCode' directory.
+4. Click the upload icon (right arrow icon).

 # 2 - Make the Base Image for Raspberry Pi